bennyb0y/burrito-rater/docs/ADMIN_GUIDE.md

 - Viewing all submitted ratings
 - Confirming ratings to display them on the map and list views
 - Deleting unwanted or spam ratings
-- Filtering ratings by confirmation status
+- Filtering ratings by confirmation status and zipcode
+- Sorting ratings by any column

 ## Access